Hernia Surgery

 • Herniorrhaphy

 – The surgeon makes an incision and gently pushes the displaced organ back to its original position.
 Afterwards, the hernia sac is removed and the edges of the weakened muscle or tissue are stitched together to prevent the hernia from recurring.
+This procedure is most suitable for patients with small hernias or patients with good abdominal wall strength.

 • Hernioplasty

 – This type of hernia surgery follows the same steps as herniorrhaphy.
 However, instead of using sutures, a flat, sterile mesh is used to reinforce the weakened muscle or tissue.
+It is preferred for larger and recurrent hernias, as this procedure lowers their recurrence rate significantly.

 • Herniotomy

 – This type involves the removal of the hernia sac only.
+It is often used in children, and less common in adults.

 Open Hernia Surgery